-For the game week itself, we chose to use as many methods as possible to gather data about the game.
-Two of our researchers volunteered to ethnographically study the game by playing it themselves.
-One was tagged the first day, while the other made it to Thursday, giving us a pretty good sense of both sides as they evolved.
-In addition to ethnography, we deployed a pre-game and post-game survey, as well as a diary study which yielded amazing quotes among other things: see the personas.
-Additionally, myself and another researcher conducted interviews and observed players’ interactions during the week.
-At the end we had a mountain of data which led us to our second affinity mapping to make sense of it all.
+Armed with this information, we were ready to play and observe the game ourselves.
+During the game, we gathered data using as many research methods as possible.
+Two members of our group volunteered to ethnographically study the game by playing it themselves.
+One was tagged the first day and became a zombie.
+The other made it four days, giving us a pretty good sense of both sides of the game as they evolved.
+In addition to ethnography, we deployed a pre-game and post-game survey, as well as a diary study (persona example below).
+Additionally, I and the other researcher conducted interviews and observed players’ interactions during the week.
+At the end we had collected quite a bit of qualitative data, which prompted us to conduct a second affinity diagramming session to make sense of it all.

 Our solution had two parts.
-First, we give all players stun coins to carry with them.
-Humans will receive one, whereas zombies will receive a fixed amount for the day.
-When a human is stunned, the zombie will take their coin, simplifying the tag interaction and keeping the players immersed.
+First, we gave all players “stun coins” to carry with them.
+Humans received one (representing their one life), whereas zombies received a fixed amount for the day.
+When a human is stunned, the zombie takes their coin, simplifying the tag interaction and keeping the players immersed.
 When a human stuns a zombie, they can (at their own risk) collect a stun coin from the zombie.
-The "Kill Board" for zombies, which tracks the network and number of kills for each person, is a central feature of the game that has a huge appeal due to bragging rights.
-The stun coins allow humans to have a similar board, showing who is the best "Zombie Killer."
-Additionally, the limited number of coins that zombies have will serve to limit their lives, causing them to be more tactical in their attacks.
+The "Kill Board" for zombies, which tracks the network and number of kills for each person, was a central feature of the game that had a huge appeal to players due to bragging rights of being a top zombie.
+The stun coins allow humans to have a similar board, showing who is the best zombie killer.
+Additionally, the limited number of coins that zombies have also limited their lives, causing them to be more tactical in their attacks.

 After creating our physical prototype, we had the opportunity to test it in a "mini game" setting with a small group of HvZ volunteers.
 The feedback was universally positive, and players of all different play styles enjoyed the opportunity to interact with the game in a new way!

 Overall, I was extremely pleased with how this project turned out.
-I had the opportunity to practice in situ the research methods I was learning in other classes.
-As a group we reminded ourselves to always keep our eyes open to solutions beyond "apps," and as result we saw the opportunity for a much more nuanced and interesting addition to the game.
+I had the opportunity to practice the research methods I was learning in other classes in situ.
+As a group, we reminded ourselves to always keep our eyes open to solutions beyond "apps," and as a result we saw the opportunity for a more nuanced and interesting addition to the game.